 The Princeton has a much twangier drive.
 The Princeton also sounds a bit more aggressive to me than the Blues Junior once it is at full drive.

-The Blues Junior does also start to distort faster than the Princeton.
+The Blues Junior does also start to distort at lower volumes than the Princeton.
 The Blues Junior has an almost immediate switch from clean to overdrive, while the Princeton has a transitional twangy area before going full crunch.

 You also aren’t limited to the tones on the amps.
 Both of these amps work really well with practically any pedal.
 I have tested a variety of pedals with these amps from fuzz, overdrive, phasers, delays, and didn’t find any that didn’t sound great.